WARNING: DISTANT SPREAD OF TOXIN EFFECT

 Dysphagia and Breathing Difficulties

-Treatment with Dysport and other botulinum toxin products can result in swallowing or breathing difficulties.
+Treatment with DYSPORT and other botulinum toxin products can result in swallowing or breathing difficulties.
 Patients with pre-existing swallowing or breathing difficulties may be more susceptible to these complications.
 In most cases, this is a consequence of weakening of muscles in the area of injection that are involved in breathing or swallowing.
-When distant side effects occur, additional respiratory muscles may be involved.
+When distant effects occur, additional respiratory muscles may be involved.
 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
-Dysphagia may persist for several weeks, and require use of a feeding tube to maintain adequate nutrition and hydration.
+Dysphagia may persist for several weeks and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.
+Treatment of cervical dystonia with botulinum toxins may weaken accessory muscles of ventilation, which may result in a critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these muscles.
 Patients treated with botulinum toxin may require immediate medical attention should they develop problems with swallowing, speech, or respiratory disorders.
 These reactions can occur within hours to weeks after injection with botulinum toxin.

 Intradermal Immune Reaction

-Co-administration of Dysport and aminoglycosides or other agents interfering with neuromuscular transmission (e.g., curare-like agents), or muscle relaxants, should be observed closely because the effect of botulinum toxin may be potentiated.
-Use of anticholinergic drugs after administration of Dysport may potentiate systemic anticholinergic effects, such as blurred vision.
+Co-administration of DYSPORT and aminoglycosides or other agents interfering with neuromuscular transmission (e.g., curare-like agents) should only be performed with caution because the effect of the botulinum toxin may be potentiated.
+Use of anticholinergic drugs after administration of DYSPORT may potentiate systemic anticholinergic effects such as blurred vision.
 The effect of administering different botulinum neurotoxins at the same time or within several months of each other is unknown.
 Excessive weakness may be exacerbated by another administration of botulinum toxin prior to the resolution of the effects of a previously administered botulinum toxin.
-Excessive weakness may also be exaggerated by administration of a muscle relaxant before or after administration of Dysport.
+Excessive weakness may also be exaggerated by administration of a muscle relaxant before and after administration of DYSPORT.

 - Dysport® (abobotulinumtoxinA) [Prescribing Information].
 Cambridge, MA: Ipsen Biopharmaceuticals, Inc; July 2020.